gnss-sdr/geniuss-place/_quick-start/05-configurations.md

 You will need to adjust the values for at least two parameters:

   * Check that `SignalSource.device_address` points to the actual IP address of your USRP, if you are connected through Ethernet, or leave it empty for USB.
-  * Check that `SignalSource.subdevice` is set to the receiving slot in which you actually plugged your daughterboard and antenna.
+  * Check that `SignalSource.subdevice` is set to the receiving slot in which you actually inserted your daughterboard with the antenna.
 In USRPs with only one receiving slot, leave it as `A:0`.
+Please check more details on [how to specify the subdevice](http://files.ettus.com/manual/page_configuration.html#config_subdev){:target="_blank"}.

 The [Signal Processing Blocks documentation]({{ site.url }}{{ site.baseurl }}/docs/sp-blocks/){:target="_blank"} provides definitions and more details about the configuration parameters.